The Infamous Voetstoots Clause!

 Hidden defects could result in expensive repairs!

 Be careful with the voetstoots clause!
-You are not protected from defects by the Consumer Protection Act with the voetstoots clause in an agreement of sale unless you are buying from a developer or builder.
+You are not protected from defects by the Consumer Protection Act with the voetstoots clause in an Offer To Purchase unless you are buying from a developer or builder.
+All the offer’s to purchase I have come across of all from estate agents and lawyers have the voetstoots clause.
+You can have the estate agent remove the clause but your offer will most likely be rejected!

 Voetstoots and Patent and Latent Defects